reidoda/pigmi/README.md

  ![alt tag](https://raw.githubusercontent.com/brownerthanu/global_metronome/master/img/basic_setup.jpg)

 5. Once you've split the audio signal, set up a delay on your local signal (and not the signal going to JackTrip).
 This can be done using a delay unit (in the analog world) or a delay effect in a DAW.
-On the delay unit set the delay repeat/feedback to zero and set the wet control to %100.
-This way we will hear only a delay signal, once.
+On the delay unit set the delay repeat/feedback to 0% and set the wet control to 100%.
+This way we will hear only the delayed signal, a single time.
 6. When you start playing audio with your collaborator, start with a simple beat such as hihats on a quarter note.
 Adjust the delay time so that your audio is in line with what you hear.

 We will streamline this process in the future, but for now it's what we have to do.
 Any suggestions for how improve this process are welcome!